gwzygadlo/TowerGame/README.md

 Instructions for installation

     Git clone and download project
-Cd into the TowerGame folder containing the MainClass.cs Run the MainClass.cs file
+    Cd into the TowerGame with the MainClass.cs
+    Run MainClass.cs
-If the above commands have started the project, you should see the beginnings of the game
+    If the above commands have started the project, you should see the begining of the Tower Game